zmarffy/apt-repo/README.md

     }
     ```

+    You can set a repo password with the key `repo_password`.
+This will enable baic authentication for the repo.
+The username is "repo".

     Using "`github`" or "`github-private`" as "`host`" will create a repo on GitHub to host your APT repo in.
 Yes, this is weird.
 Yes, it works.

     **Note:** Do not specify "`all`" as an architecture here, even if you have packages that fit all architectures.